trentpiercy/trace/_notes.md

 # Future
+Learn drawing for OHLC and Volume

 Python backend for aggregate market depth stats Searching coins

 # Do Soon
+Download Coin Icon assets and display only if in list

 Good looking market UI
 - Specific market Page on click
 Abbreviation options (5,000,000 -> 5M)